 Something inside Dylis snapped.
 She might have made some kind of noise - a shout, a cry, a curse - but if so, there had been no thought behind it.
-There was just the dagger-wielding demon, her and a skewered boy soldier, nailed to the trunk of a tree.
+There was just her, the dagger-wielding demon, and a skewered boy soldier nailed to the trunk of a tree.

 Dylis rushed forth, but feinted to the right at the last second, dodging a quick swipe of the demon's hands.
-The demon in its turn whirled around, its glowing eyes wide, and grabbed after her ankles, sending her tumbling helter-skelter across the grass.
+The demon in its turn whirled around, its glowing eyes wide, and grabbed her ankles, sending her tumbling helter-skelter across the grass.

 Scrambling to get to her feet Dylis threw the bow away and tore the quiver from her back.
 She got back on her feet and turned just in time to evade another blow from the demon.
-The rush of air as the blade cut above her head had her heart raising.
+The rush of air as the blade cut above her head had her heart racing.

-Out of the corner of her eye Dylis saw her fellow soldiers - both from the first and the second patrol - beginning to edge their way back to the treeline.
+Out of the corner of her eye, Dylis saw her fellow soldiers - both from the first and the second patrol - beginning to edge their way back to the treeline.

 The demon still had the arrow sticking out of its shoulder.
 Dylis dove for it.